 Breastfeeding and not losing any weight?
 The evidence suggests you are not alone.

+Earlier this week, I wrote about the alleged benefits of breastfeeding being vastly overstated.
 My goal in writing that post was not to nurse some long-standing grudge against breastfeeding advocates.
 Nor was it an attempt to justify my own parenting choices: I breastfed both my children for well over a year. […]